AGES 3 - 6

-2. Calculate total yearly expenses for things like rent, car insurance and groceries.
-You can also use their bank statements for this.
+Step 2: Calculate total yearly expenses for things like rent, car insurance and groceries.

-3. Divide the yearly totals from #1 and #2 by twelve to get their monthly "income vs. expense" averages.
+Step 3: Divide the yearly totals from Step 1 and Step 2 by twelve to get their monthly "income vs. expense" averages.

 By now, your child should have a clear idea of where their money is coming from, what it’s paying for and what they have leftover.
 This will determine the maximum monthly amount they are allowed to charge to their credit card.
 If all expenses are being covered by their spending and sharing money, they should consider holding off on getting a credit card so their savings can continue to grow.